smcclab/nime-embedded-ai/rpi.md

 4. **Install**: run `docker pull charlepm/impsy` -- this will download a docker image which has `impsy` (and it's dependencies) preinstalled

-## Testing IMPSY with Docker
+### Testing the Docker image

 So now we are going to try running IMPSY on your laptop in a Docker container (actually in _two_ docker containers, fancy!)

-The idea here is to help you _not_ need to install Python dependencies during this workshop.
-If you know what you are doing, feel free to install Python 3.11.x, then run `poetry install` (hope it works!).

 Here's steps to test IMPSY with Docker:

 1. **Run the container**: you can try out the docker container by running: `docker run -it --rm charlepm/impsy`, this should leave you in a bash prompt with something like `root@07a13e52f703:/impsy#`